Canonical metrics on holomorphic Courant algebroids: Introduction

 The next result illustrates the necessity of using Aeppli classes in the uniqueness problem.

-\begin{customthm}{\ref{th:Hopf}} Assume that $G= \{1\}$.
-If a compact complex surface admits a solution of the twisted Hull-Strominger system, then it admits a unique solution $(\Psi,\omega)$ on each positive Aeppli class, up to rescaling of $\Psi$ by a unitary complex number. \end{customthm}
+\begin{customthm}{\ref{th:Hopf}} If a compact complex surface admits a solution of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact}, then it admits a unique solution $(\Psi,\omega)$ on each positive Aeppli class, up to rescaling of $\Psi$ by a unitary complex number. \end{customthm}

 In order to generalize Theorem \ref{th:Hopfintro} to the cases of higher dimensional manifolds or non-trivial $G$, we find two main obstacles.
-Firstly, the proof is based on a classification of the solutions of \eqref{eq:twistedStromholintro} for $G=\{1\}$ in Proposition \ref{prop:twistedStromexact}, combining some known facts about Einstein-Weyl manifolds \cite{GauIvanov} and quaternionic manifolds \cite{Kato} in real dimension $4$.
+Firstly, the proof is based on a classification result for the twisted Calabi-Yau equation in Proposition \ref{prop:twistedStromexact}, combining some known facts about Einstein-Weyl manifolds \cite{GauIvanov} and quaternionic manifolds \cite{Kato} in real dimension $4$.
 Thus, even when $G= \{1\}$, our methods do not apply in three complex dimensions or higher (see Section \ref{subsec:ex3fold}).
 Secondly, when $G \neq \{1\}$ a solution of the (twisted) Hull-Strominger system does not define an Aeppli class on $X$.
 Therefore, a priori, it is unclear how to formulate and analogue of Theorem \ref{th:Hopfintro} in this case.

 To overcome these difficulties, we change our perspective on the equations and propose to consider them in a higher version of the Atiyah algebroid of $P$.
 For this, inspired by Bott-Chern theory \cite{BottChern}, in Section \ref{sec:stringholCourant} we introduce a special class of holomorphic Courant algebroids $Q$, which we call Bott-Chern algebroids (see Definition \ref{def:BCtype}), and study hermitian metrics on them (see Definition \ref{def:metricQ}).
-Upon a choice of holomophic bundle $P$ over $X$, the Bott-Chern algebroids are classified (see Proposition \ref{prop:BCclassification}) by the image of the linear map
+Upon a choice of holomophic bundle $P$ over $X$, the Bott-Chern algebroids are classified (see Proposition \ref{prop:BCclassification}) by the image of a linear map